KimGroup/tmd_moire_monte_carlo/README.md

 Moire system in the strong coupling limit.
 For further details see the associated manuscript: https://arxiv.org/abs/2112.08624

-REQUIREMENTS:
+SYSTEM REQUIREMENTS:
-  Python 3 including numpy, scipy, and matplotlib
+  The software has the following dependencies, and has only been tested using the listed version numbers:
+    Python >= 3.7.3
+    numpy >= 1.17.0
+    scipy >= 1.7.3
+    matplotlib >= 3.0.3

+  There is no required non-standard hardware.

+INSTALLATION GUIDE:
+  All one should have to do is clone the git repository.
+  The dependencies can be installed by standard means e.g. pip or anaconda.
+  Typical install time should not exceed a few minutes.

+DEMO:

+INSTRUCTIONS FOR USE:

   RUNNING A SIMULATION:
     To do a simulation, run the file particle_mc.py It takes a system size, filling fraction numerator, and output filename prefix as command line arguments in that order.
 One may also wish to change the parameters detailed in the main function.
 The file run_sims.py auto-generates prefixes and runs simulations for multiple numerators simultaneously in the background.

   ANALYZING SIMULATION OUTPUT:
     The code outputs lattice configurations obtained at each MC step at which one collects data.
 Editing the 'prefix' variable in analysis.py will change which file is loaded, and MC averages of the nematic order parameter correlation function, orientational paameter, and structure factor are calculated.
     One could add more operators as described below.

 SYSTEM GEOMETRY:
   The simulations that this code performs take place on the triangular Moire